rust-lang/project-ffi-unwind/posts/gh-comments/c-unwind-stabilization-report.md

 ### Mixing panic modes

-This is currently an [open issue][issue-mixed-panic] regarding the behavior when a foreign exception enters the Rust runtime via a crate compiled with `panic=unwind`, but escapes into a crate compiled with `panic=abort`.
-We have decided to [prohibit linking][pr-fix-mixed-panic] any crate from being linked with the `panic=abort` runtime if it has both of the following characteristics:
+We addressed a [soundness hole][issue-mixed-panic] regarding the behavior when a foreign exception enters the Rust runtime via a crate compiled with `panic=unwind`, but escapes into a crate compiled with `panic=abort`.
+We decided to [prohibit][pr-fix-mixed-panic] any crate from being linked with the `panic=abort` runtime if it has both of the following characteristics:

 * It contains a call to an `-unwind` foreign function or function pointer
 * It was compiled with `panic=unwind`